ONE TREE GURDAWARNIGU MAYA “BUSH KINDY” ROEBOURNE

 The playground’s design is a living reflection of both the coastal and inland environments, providing children with opportunities to learn about historical interactions with the land.

-NBP is grateful to One Tree Community Services for the great work they do, and for bringing us in to be a part of this project, as well as Woodside for contributing funding which made it possible.
+NBP is grateful to One Tree Community Services for the great work they do, and for bringing us in to be a part of this project, as well as Woodside for their contribution.

 Most importantly, to the Elders and Community who helped shape the project.